Primary biliary cirrhosis

 - Cholesterol and lipoprotein blood tests

-Other tests that can help diagnose this disease are:
+Other tests that can help measure how severe liver disease may be include:

 - Elevated immunoglobulin M level in the blood